teddykelly3/ATP-Tour-Match-Statistics/README.md

 results, and conclusions

 app.R
-- R Shiny app that allows the user to visually compare the mean values of any specified match statistic between match winners and losers between the three surfaces.
+- R Shiny app that allows the user to compare logistic regression results between the three surfaces for any combination of predictor variables specified by the user.
+The app produces a table with the coefficient estimates for each selected independent variable.
+Match stats with a coefficient estiamtes of higher magnitude have a stronger effect on tennis match outcomes.

 ## Data